 After my first weekend with the game, I’m delighted with what Mega Crit has shipped, and I can see myself playing for many more hours in the months and years ahead.
 Without spending significantly more time with it, it’s hard to say whether StS2 is an out-and-out improvement over the original; however, it does feel like Mega Crit has taken the franchise another step forward.

 Slay the Spire 2 is a delicious deckbuilder, with classy audio-visuals, stellar presentation, and what looks like a huge amount of content already baked into the cake.
-Like so many of you, I look forward to exploring its subtleties throughout the Early Access process and beyond.
+It sticks close to the original formula, but when you’ve got the best formula in the business, it doesn’t make sense to mix things up too much, in my opinion.